maxzheng/great-life-guide/double.md

 ### #6 Love Yourself

 Love your fears, flaws, and failures as they are a part of you.
 Most people have strong negative feelings toward them and hence shy away and do everything they can to avoid them.
-While that seems to make sense, but they are actually making you weaker, which is less attractive.
-The right approach to overcome them is by loving them just like your own kids , then you will become stronger and they will naturally disappear.
+But the right approach to overcome them is by loving them just like your own kids, then you will become stronger and they will naturally disappear.

 But how do you love them, you ask?
 Easy, whenever you feel, see, or experience them, instead of feeling bad about it, replace it with love immediately: